ProfJordan/code-snippets-for-students/sorting-algorithms/readme.md

 #### TimSort

 TimSort is a hybrid stable sorting algorithm, derived from merge sort and insertion sort, designed to perform well on many kinds of real-world data.
 It was implemented in 2002 by Tim Peters for the Python programming language.
 The algorithm finds subsequences of the data that are already ordered (run) and uses them to sort the remainder more efficiently.

-#### Cocktail Shaker Sort

-Cocktail Shaker Sort, also known as Bidirectional Bubble Sort, Cocktail Sort, Shaker Sort (which can also refer to a variant of Selection Sort), Ripple Sort, Shuttle Sort, or Happy Hour Sort, is an extension of Bubble Sort.
-The algorithm extends bubble sort by operating in two directions.

 #### Gnome Sort